the-events-calendar/the-events-calendar/readme.txt

 = [4.2] TBD =

 * Feature - Added an oembed template for events [43938]
+* Feature - Added support for attaching custom post types to events [43944]
 * Tweak - Improved our JSON-LD output to ensure consistency (props: @garrettjohnson) [43595]
 * Tweak - Language files in the `wp-content/languages/plugins` path will be loaded before attempting to load internal language files [36246]
 * Deprecated - Tribe__Events__PUE__Checker, Tribe__Events__PUE__Plugin_Info, and Tribe__Events__PUE__Utility classes are deprecated and are replaced by Tribe__PUE__Checker, Tribe__PUE__Plugin_Info, and Tribe__PUE__Utility classes [46188]